20 Tips for Succeeding During Your Zoom Interview

 More employers may choose to conduct an interview using video conferencing software.
 This is because it tends to be more convenient for remote positions or initial screening interviews.
 Since this type of interview is a bit different than a traditional in-person interview, it's important that you consider a few factors of this format.

-Tips for succeeding during zoom interviews
+20 tips for succeeding during zoom interviews

 These Zoom interview tips can help you master this video software and show employers you're a qualified candidate:

-Use the mute button
+1. Use the mute button

 Zoom has a feature where you can mute your audio.
 This is a great feature to use while your interviewer is speaking for long periods.
 While using the mute button, they cannot hear anything on your end.
 This is useful when there are loud sounds in your household such as dogs barking or children playing.
 Keeping yourself on mute as they speak can help your interviewer feel more focused on what they want to tell you.

-Look into the camera while speaking
+2. Look into the camera while speaking

 During an in-person interview, maintaining eye contact with your interviewer is a sign of confidence and respect.
 Video chat makes this a bit different, because if you were to look them in the eye on your screen, it may not look like that on their end.
-Instead, look into the camera as you are speaking.
-This creates the illusion that you are looking at them rather than yourself or the screen.
+Instead, look into the camera as you're speaking.

-Choose a professional background
+3. Choose a professional background

 When setting up your computer, choose an area that is tidy and free of clutter.
 Make sure your background is sparse rather than busy and only has professional-looking items in the background.
-Setting up in front of a blank wall or a few tasteful decorations shows that you are organized and pay attention to detail.
+Setting up in front of a blank wall or a few tasteful decorations shows that you're organized and pay attention to detail.

-Find a brightly lit room
+4. Find a brightly lit room

 Your interviewer needs to be able to see your body language and facial expressions during your Zoom interview.
 Choose a room with good lighting, so they can easily see you.
 Setting your interview space facing a window that lets in a lot of natural lighting is a great way to make yourself more visible.
 Setting up with a window behind you can cast shadows on your face and make you appear to look like a silhouette.

-Pick a quiet space
+5. Pick a quiet space

 Choose an area that is quiet and free of distractions.
 This way your interviewer can direct their full attention to what you have to say.
 A room where you can shut the door is an ideal space to interview.
 Limit other noises by closing windows and turning off your music or the television.

-Silence your phone
+6. Silence your phone

-Maintain your focus
+7. Maintain your focus

 While your interviewer is speaking, keep your focus on the screen.
-Like you would in an in-person interview, show them that you are paying attention to what they have to say through active listening.
+Like you would in an in-person interview, show them that you're paying attention to what they have to say through active listening.
 You can do this by affirming what they say, nodding as they speak and asking questions based on what they say.

-Turn off notifications
+8. Turn off notifications

 Along with turning off your phone, you should also turn off any notifications on your computer.
 Close out of any social media websites or anything else that could become a distraction.
 Set the Zoom meeting to full screen so that your interviewer is the only thing you can see.

-Use a laptop or computer
+9. Use a laptop or computer

 Although Zoom has a mobile app, it's better to use it on a desktop computer or laptop.
-Having your computer on a table creates a more stationary view of yourself while holding your phone in your hand could cause camera shake.
+Having your computer on a table creates a more stationary view of yourself while holding your phone in your hand could cause the camera to shake.
 Your computer camera also gives the interviewer a better view of yourself and tends to come in clearer.

-Charge your laptop
+10. Charge your laptop

 If your interview space doesn't have an outlet, make sure to fully charge your laptop before your interview.
 Ideally, you should choose a spot where you can leave your laptop plugged in during the entirety of your interview.
 This way, your device can last throughout a lengthy conversation.

-Update your computer
+11. Update your computer

 Get the newest edition of Zoom prior to your meeting.
 Likewise, also do a full system update on your computer well in advance.
 If you were to accidentally click on the install update notification during your interview, this could cause your computer to restart mid-interview.
 By doing these updates a few hours before the interview, you can ensure your device is at its best.

-Find a good internet connection
+12. Find a good internet connection

-Communicate with your household
+13. Communicate with your household

-Wear professional attire
+14. Wear professional attire

-Keep your screen clear
+15. Keep your screen clear

 In the event that you need to use the screen share option, it's a good idea to close out of everything on your desktop before your interview.
 This can also prevent video or audio from suddenly playing in the background.
 Closing out of all websites may also help your Zoom call load more efficiently.

-Practice using Zoom
+16. Practice using Zoom